dwkim78/ASTRiDE/README.md

 | connectivity  | ID of another streak that is likely to be linked to the current streak  |

+These information are accessible using the ASTRiDE Streak instance.
+For details, see [this section](#accessible-information-inside-the-streak-instance).

 ## 4. How to Use ASTRiDE?

 In this section, I will show how to use ASTRiDE to detect streaks.
 I will use the fits image shown in the previous section.